-We currently have two Learning Mentors in school.
-Mr Robinson and Mr Philps hold one-toone sessions with children, work with small groups and respond to children when issues are brought to our attention.
-We also have an Inclusion Leader and team of specialist TAs to support children in and out of class with social and emotional needs.
+We have three Learning Mentors in school.
+Miss Coultas and Mr Philps hold one-to-one sessions with children, work with small groups and respond to children when issues are brought to our attention.
+Mrs Haslam oversees the provision and assessment of a small number of pupils.
+We also have an Inclusion Leader and a team of Inclusion TAs who support children in and out of class depending on their needs.
 Lunch clubs are provided for children who need extra support in developing friendships and social skills.
-Bullying is not tolerated at Gladstone Road Primary School.
-Please refer to the Behaviour Policy for procedures, including Restorative Practice.